pathakadithi/cognodb-career-graph/README.md

 * Job opportunities
 * Career relationships

-The project uses **Django REST Framework** for the backend API and a **React-based frontend** to provide an interactive dashboard. **Neo4j** is used as the graph database for storing and querying relationships between career entities.
+The project uses **Django REST Framework** for the backend API and a **React-based frontend** to provide an interactive dashboard. **CognoDB** is used as the graph database for storing and querying relationships between career entities.

 ## Architecture

 ```text
                     ┌─────────────────────┐